 Homemade bread isn't that difficult with beer involved.
 Grab a light beer and Traeger bake this hearty loaf of Irish beer bread.
 It's heavy, flavorful, and perfect for sopping in meat juices or slathered in butter.

-Start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.
+Start the Traeger grill on set the temperature to 350F (180 C) and preheat, lid closed, for 10 to 15 minutes.

 Put the flour, sugar, baking powder, and salt in a large mixing bowl.
 Whisk with a wire whisk to combine and aerate.
 Add the beer and honey and stir with a wooden spoon until the batter is just mixed.
 (Do not overmix.)
 If desired, gently stir in one or more of the optional add-ins.